Skip to main content

 /plugin marketplace add ./my-marketplace

-/plugin install review-plugin@my-plugins
+/plugin install quality-review-plugin@my-plugins

 6